badlogic/mariozechner.at/src/posts/2025-01-02-prompts-are-code/index.md

 The final result of this program design can be found in the [spine-port repository](https://github.com/badlogic/spine-port).
 The program itself is stored in a file called [`port.md`](https://github.com/badlogic/spine-port/blob/main/port.md).
 When I want to start or continue porting, I start Claude Code in the spine-port directory and tell it to read the `port.md` file in full and execute the workflow.
 That starts the "program".

+Writing the `port.md` file was an iterative, collaborative process between me and Claude.
 In the following sections, we'll walk through each section of this program.

 ### Initial Input and State